 If you invoke these rights, police must immediately stop questioning.
 If they continue to question you, the statements you make after invoking your rights cannot be used against you in court.

-Call Our Miranda Rights Attorneys to Schedule A Free Initial Consultation Today
+Call Our New Jersey Miranda Rights Attorneys to Schedule A Free Initial Consultation Today

 Did law enforcement fail to notify you of your Miranda rights?
 If so, this could affect the outcome of your case.
 Let the skilled criminal defense attorneys at The Hernandez Law Firm review the details of your case to determine the best way to fight your charges.
 With our help, you may be able to get your charges dismissed.
 To discuss your case with our team, schedule a free consultation by calling 732-286-2700 or filling out the form on our website today.